lemire/streamvbyte/README.md

 streamvbyte_delta_decode(compressedbuffer, recovdata, N,0); // decoding (fast)
 ```
 You have to know how many integers were coded when you decompress.
 You can store this
 information along with the compressed stream.
-The

 During decoding, the library may read up to `STREAMVBYTE_PADDING` extra bytes
 from the input buffer (these bytes are read but never used).